 There are various ways of doing this.
 We can explore the mind through psychotherapy.
 Additionally, we can address physical health through nutrition and exercise.
 Spiritual development may be pursued through meditation and mindfulness.
 I propose focusing your journey through the window of money.
 The force and path of its energy is a singularly powerful way to obtain insight into the depths of ourselves and our lives and to initiate positive change.
 Money is how and where we connect ourselves with our needs and wants.
 These needs and wants range from basic food and shelter to education, luxury items, or nurturing self-care.

 Money touches everything, even free and priceless things like watching a beautiful sunset or the love we have for our children.
 This can happen inconspicuously, like in the taxes that care for the roads you drive to watch that sunset.
 Accordingly, it follows that peering through the windows of personal finance gives us insights into every aspect of ourselves and our lives.

 Unlike other avenues for self-development, money resides in palpable numbers.

 The numbers act as a sounding board to assess actual progressive changes in your life.
-The numbers tell stories; and they can’t lie.
-The health or lack of health in our financial lives affects every aspect of life – making it an extraordinarily advantageous place for meaningful focus.
+The numbers tell stories, and they can’t lie.
+The health or lack of health in our financial lives affects every aspect of life thus making it an extraordinarily advantageous place for meaningful focus.